© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Witham Priory is a scheduled monument protected by Historic England under reference 1006161.
 View the official record →

-Witham Priory is a Carthusian monastery founded in the 12th century in Somerset, England, established by Henry II around 1175 as part of his penance for the murder of Thomas Becket.
+Witham Priory is a Carthusian monastery founded in Somerset in 1178 by Henry II as an act of penance for the murder of Thomas Becket.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006161.

 Witham Priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006161.